Coleraine: Climate

 Coleraine experiences a maritime climate with cool summers and relatively mild winters.
 The nearest official Met Office weather station for which online records are available is at nearby Coleraine University, about 1 mi north of the town centre.
 However, observations ceased a few years ago and the nearest current Met Office weather observing station is at Movanagher, about 12 mi to the south.
 Rainfall at Coleraine typically peaks at over 100 mm during the month of October.
 The driest month is May, with an average of under 60 mm.
 On average, 173 days of the year will report at least 1 mm of rain, ranging from 18 days in January to 11 days during June.
 The following table summarises temperature averages sampled between 1971 and 2000.

 Places of interest

 The east side of the town is distinguished by Mountsandel Forest, which contains the Mount Sandel fort, an ancient site which has been claimed as the oldest site of human settlement in Ireland.
 Here wooden houses dating from about 7000 BC were uncovered.
 The fort can be accessed via Mountsandel forest, the closest entrance being the side near the Coleraine Courthouse.
 There is another fort about two miles south of Mountsandel near the small village of Loughan.

+The University of Ulster campus was built in the 1960s and brought a theatrical space to the town in the form of the Riverside Theatre.
+In 2025, the University of Ulster announced that the theatre would close later in the year, citing funding challenges and a need to focus on core academic activities.